theironcook/Kojak/README.md

 ````

 A `Clazz` is a function that is expected to be used with the `new` operator.  `Clazzes` are expected to be named starting
 with an upper case character.
-In the previous example ModelA and NestedModelB are both `Classes`.
+In the previous example ModelA and NestedModelB are both `Clazzes`.

-A `function` is just a normal JavaScript function that Kojak does not think is a `Clazz`.
-Kojak looks for functions
+A `function` is just a normal JavaScript function that Kojak does not think is a `Clazz` because it is not referenced with a string that starts
-in `Pakage`, `Clazz` or under the `Clazz`.`prototype`.
+with an upper case character.
+Kojak looks for functions in `Pakages`, `Clazzes` or under the `Clazz`.`prototype` object.

 For example, Kojak will profile the functions `packageFunction`, `classLevelFunction` and the `prototypeLevelFunction`:
 ````